Recycling and Sustainability — Commercial Waste Merton

 • Bulky waste staging areas for reuse or onward donation through charity partners.

-Interior of a transfer station sorting recyclables Midway through the borough’s implementation, emphasis is placed on circular economy activities: repair, reuse and remanufacture.
+A close-up of an open white metal storage drawer filled with a mixed assortment of crumpled and folded clothing items.
+Visible clothes include a bright pink garment, a yellow piece, a beige item, a blue fabric, and various shades of grey and black textiles.
+The texture of the fabric varies from smooth and lightweight to thicker and more textured.
+The drawer is part of a storage unit situated in an indoor environment, with some surrounding shelving visible on the sides.
+The image depicts the cluttered state typical of laundry or clothing storage, relevant to rubbish disposal or clearance services offered by Commercial Waste Merton in the Merton area, supporting their recycling and waste management efforts in London.
+Midway through the borough’s implementation, emphasis is placed on circular economy activities: repair, reuse and remanufacture.
 For commercial tenants and retailers this means diverting perfectly usable items — fixtures, furniture, IT equipment and packaging — from the residual stream into charity channels or refurbishment partners.
 The borough’s waste separation guidance supports this by encouraging internal segregation of goods that can be redistributed, and by providing clear contamination-reduction measures to keep recycling streams viable.

 Partnerships, charities and reuse networks